drcandacemakedamoore/makedalytics/README.md

    This function takes no arguments and displays what your system and packages are.

 biopsy_df(start_row,end_row,column, df):
-    Function takes arguments of starting row (start row), end row and column.
-Returns only specified area of dataframe
+    Function takes arguments of starting row (start row), end row and column or [columns] listed in [].
+Returns only specified area of dataframe.

 understand_df(df):
   This function takes the dataframe as an argument, and produces information on number of columns, rows, data types, existance of nulls etc.